caltechlibrary/urlup/README.md

 ▶︎ Basic operation
 ------------------

-`urlup` provides a command-line utility as well as a library.
-The command-line utility can be used from a terminal shell.
+_urlup_ provides a command-line utility as well as a library.
+The command-line utility is called `urlup` and can be used from a terminal shell.
 It prints help text when given the `-h` option.

 For a simple, quick check of one or two URLs, you can simply provide the URLs on the command line: